Maykonn/page-info-js/README.md

 **You can find the compiled code on [package releases list](https://github.com/Maykonn/PageInfoJS/releases).**

+### Examples

-**See the files on /example directory for a simple real world example.**
+See the files on `/example` directory for a simple real world example.
+To execute the example on your local browser, run:

+`npm run start`

+Your browser will open `http://localhost:8080` automatically with the example (open your browser console and enjoy!).

 ## Working with custom callbacks